facebook/react-native-website/docs/textinput.md

 ### `onPaste`

-Callback that is called when the clipboard content is pasted.
+Invoked when the user performs the paste action.

 | Type                               |
 | ---------------------------------- |